 There isn’t even a special technique to do that… it all happens naturally, you’ll see!

 All that’s left to do now is serve your squash while it’s still piping hot, garnished with a little bit of freshly chopped thyme, or any other herb that you prefer.

-And maybe a little bit more evoo, for a little added richness, why not?
+And maybe a sprinkle of vegan parmesan and a drizzle of evoo, for a little bit of added flavor and richness, why not?